Kull-AG/kull-generic-backend/README.md

 If you write an extension, it's best to do so using an Extension Method to [GenericBackendBuilder](Kull.GenericBackend/Builder/GenericBackendBuilder.cs)

+# .Net 4.7

+It's compiling, but not really tested.
+It uses Unity as Depencency Injection Framework which has to be configured therefore

 # Possible futher development

 - Direct manipulation of views without Stored Procedures (while staying secure)